s-pace/docs-6/docs/workbot/workbot-shortcuts.md

     *Example of a custom menu in a Slack dialog*

 #### Copy original text into dialog field
-You can also choose to copy the original message into a defined command input field, so that it shows up in the dialog.
+You can also choose to copy the original message into a defined command input field so that it shows up in the dialog.
 You can do so by selecting a command input field from the picklist in the **Copy original text into dialog** field.

 ![Copy original field config](~@img/workbot/workbot-message-actions/copy-original-field-example.png) *Copying original message into the 'description' command input field*